 "Yoshida."

 Redflare got his first look at the sec-chief.
-Her sharp features and lavender hair swept back from her forehead were as he expected, but the fierceness in her eyes was more aggressive and emotional than the cold corporate soldier he had expected.
+Her sharp features and lavender hair swept back from her forehead as he expected, but the fierceness in her eyes was more aggressive and emotional than the cold corporate soldier he had expected.

 This was a good sign.
 She was under pressure, and a solution would therefore seem all the more attractive.